attogram/router/README.md

 // Get an Attogram Router instance
 $router = new Router();

-// Allow your routes
+// Allow your routes:
+//
 //   $router->allow(route, control)
+//
 //      route = a string with the URI list, forward-slash delimited
-//                Exact routing example:  /foo/bar
+//              Exact routing:  /foo/bar
 //              Variable routing, use question mark:  /foo/?
+//                variables are retrieved as an ordered array via: $router->getVars()
+//
 //      control = anything you want, a string, a closure, an array, an object, whatever

 $router->allow('/', 'home');